crumcake/ScalaTutorial/InstallationAndEnvironment.md

 Scala does require some 'boiler-plate code'.
 It is meant to be interoperable with Java, after all.

 # How do you write comments in Scala?
-/*The same way as Java*/
-//This also works.
+The same way as Java, with your comment sandwiched between forward slashes and asterisks.
+You can also use the double forward slash method.